shafr/shafr.github.io/_audio_books/black/004-black-to-reality.md

 >  Mugsy moved like Ali, a tabby blur, and was devouring the meal so fast Black was afraid of losing a finger.

-> Ed was just Ed and would have been delighted under any circumstances, Black suspected.
+> Ed would have been delighted under any circumstances.
 He approached life with the wonder of a child

 > That performance was followed by a boy band that featured five smooth-skinned young men, each with a stereotypical look made obvious by their wardrobes.
 On Top was the brainchild of an obese fifty-something entrepreneur from Louisiana who minted a new boy band every six months, invariably following the same formula: every member could dance and sing, and each group had the lover, the bad boy, the brooding thinker, the nice guy, and the flashy showman.